About Long Beach

 #4: Shopping

 Downtown Long Beach has The Pike Outlets with major retailers like Gap, H&M and Nike, while north on Pine Avenue is a collection of interesting boutiques, clothing stores and specialty shops.
 East of Pine is the East Village Arts District, an uber-cool district with plenty of galleries, art shops and one-of-a-kind boutiques.
 Belmont Shore is possibly the city’s best known shopping and dining district–located on Second Street.
-A strollable district with options ranging from national chains to local businesses selling fashion, jewelry, hardware, home decor and Long Beach-themed items.
+A walkable district with options ranging from national chains to local businesses selling fashion, jewelry, hardware, home decor and Long Beach-themed items.
 Fourth Street between Walnut and Temple avenues is known as Retro Row and offers the most focused, well-defined collection of shops that, as the name suggests, are vintage-inspired boutiques and specialty shops.
 Retro Row has grown from funky oddity to one of the most popular destinations in the city for unique retail as well as some of its best eating and drinking options.

 #5: Easy Access

 Though it’s California’s seventh largest city, visitors don’t have to spend a lot of time in their car to see everything Long Beach has to offer.
 Long Beach is ranked one of the top 10 most walkable cities in America.
 Its scenic waterfront is just steps from its vibrant downtown, with more than 125 bars, restaurants and attractions within an eight-block radius including the Aquarium of the Pacific.
-It’s just a short rideshare to the historic Queen Mary ocean liner, Museum of Latin American Art, Bluff Park, Retro Row, Belmont Shore and Naples and its romantic canals.
+It’s just a short ride-share to the historic Queen Mary ocean liner, Museum of Latin American Art, Bluff Park, Retro Row, Belmont Shore and Naples and its romantic canals.
 It is also ideally situated between Los Angeles and Orange County, making for easy day trips to nearby theme parks, attractions in LA and Hollywood, and Catalina Island.